syncfusion-content/uwp-docs/uwp/Calendar/Date-Selection.md

 # Date Selection in UWP Calendar (SfCalendar)

-Dates can be selected in `SfCalendar` in several ways
+Dates can be selected in `SfCalendar` in several ways.

 ## Selecting a Single Date

-`SelectedDate` property is used to select a date in SfCalendar.
+The `SelectedDate` property is used to select a date in SfCalendar.

 {% tabs %}